esbmc/ethcheck/README.md

 # EthCheck

 EthCheck is a command-line tool for verifying the Ethereum [Consensus Specification](https://github.com/ethereum/consensus-specs) using the [ESBMC](https://github.com/esbmc/esbmc) model checker.

-## Architecture

-EthCheck verifies the Consensus Specifications (https://github.com/ethereum/consensus-specs) in Python automatically.
-Ethcheck runner includes:
+EthCheck runner includes:
 - Automatically generating test cases for each detected issue;
 - Executing these tests against eth2spec for confirmation;
 - A comprehensive pip package with detailed documentation.

+## Architecture

 Figure 1 illustrates the EthCheck architecture.